vandadnp/flutter-website/src/get-started/flutter-for/ios-devs-swiftui.md

 * SwiftUI uses `ScrollView` while Flutter uses `SingleChildScrollView` to render a child that is layed out in a scrollable fashion on the screen.

 The major difference between `ScrollView` and `SingleChildScrollView` is that `ScrollView`'s initializer in SwiftUI has a `content` parameter which is a `@ViewBuidler` and can take up to 10 views directly to lay out though in our example the only view we are laying out is `ForEach` which in turn expands to displaying all instances of our `Person` struct.
 However, in Flutter, `SingleChildScrollView` has a single `child` parameter that takes just one `Widget` instance, in this case, our `Column` that roughly translates to the `ForEach` view in SwiftUI.

+## Navigation

+In this section of the document we will discuss navigation between pages of an app, the push and pop mechanism and more.